 - That the potential outcome may not be greater than an equal quantity of a futures/forwards position.

-A mining company is looking to sell September 2018 copper with the following objectives:
+A consumer looking to buy September 2020 Corn with the following objectives:

 Here’s what the designed tailored (OTC) solution would look like:

-And, the strategy is designed with no premium cost for the mining company and with no leverage (no short options).
+- The strategy is designed with no premium cost for the buyer and with no leverage (no short options).

 At the end of the day, using a Delta One strategy within your hedging performance can help you better mitigate risk.
-It can also help you maximize performance—no matter the market conditions.
+It can also help you maximize performance regardless of the the market conditions.